swimmingly/swimmingly.github.io/_pages/report/2x3-day.md

 Consequently, I have rarely felt confident about romance, only short-lived bravado.
 Love has almost always made me feel like I was dying.
 I developed myriad ways of avoiding women I liked.
 I destroyed things with those who somehow got close.
 I have watched myself in horror laugh after successfully avoiding or sabotaging a woman's interest in me.
 Afterward I would pay with anguish when it was too late to get her back and I realized my mistake.
 But the main goal was accomplished: I was safe.
 And I could continue racing to find a way to recover from the program.

 Why race?
 Because such programs are powerful things.
 As I aged, thoughts of death increasingly plagued me.
 The weight of 25 years of romantic failure was becoming a sufficient motive to suicide in itself.
 Sixteen months before, I had finally gotten a clear idea of how I would accomplish it.
 This was part of a serious [breakdown](https://andrewdurham.com/blog/2011/12/breakdown/).
-I was only saved by knowing I had found, in darkness, a possible way to recover.
+I was only saved by knowing I had, in darkness, a possible way to recover.

 For years I resented my mother's treatment of me.
 Mommie Dearest.
-Why would she admit her errors in only general terms?
-Maybe it was because what I resented her for was precisely what had saved me from an even more terrible fate.
+Why would she only admit her errors in vague terms?
+I suppose she probably knew on some level that what I resented her for was precisely what had saved me from an even more terrible fate.

 I am rewriting this report after six months.
 This part of my mother's behavior did not come clear to me till now.
-Apparently, I first had to spend some time acting on the other result of the retreat: a newfound ability to take care of myself (described below in "aftermath").
+Apparently, I first had to spend some time acting on the other result of the retreat: a newfound ability to take care of myself (more in "aftermath").

 Like my last retreat, when I began this one, I felt sure I was too hopeless to recover, even in darkness.
 My attitude was like this: “It can't work this time.
 I'm too far gone.
 How is it possible?
 But what else is there to do?”
 Then, as if I were talking to the process itself: “I dare you to work.
 You cannot depend on my belief this time to work.
 You just have to work no matter what I think or feel.”